By Richard Duree

 For centuries, Turkey was one of the most mysterious, fabled, and feared countries of europe.
-Turkish warriors terrorized the land from Central Europe to Asia Minor and North Africa for centuries, spreading their culture, religion, language, and arts far beyond prtesent-day Turkey.
-The Ottoman Empire occupied the Balkan Peninsula from a hundred years before before Columbus until World War I — some 500 years.
+Turkish warriors terrorized the land from Central Europe to Asia Minor and North Africa, spreading their culture, religion, language, and arts far beyond prtesent-day Turkey.
+The Ottoman Empire occupied the Balkan Peninsula from a hundred years before before Columbus until World War I some 500 years.
 Much of today's culture and attitudes in the area are still strongly influenced by that occupation.

-The presence of the Ottomans resisted the influence of the European Renaisssance, preserving the older forms of dance, which did not conceive of couples dancing togeher, and of music, whose rhythms and tones, played on ancient instruments, seem archaic and strange to the Western ear.
+The presence of the Ottomans resisted the influence of the European Renaissance, preserving the older forms of dance, which did not conceive of couples dancing together, and of music, whose rhythms and tones, played on ancient instruments, seem archaic and strange to the Western ear.

 The Bosporus is a waterway connecting the Black Sea with the Mediterranean, one of the world's major shipping routes.
 On its journey it opens to become the Sea of Marmara, and it is here that İstanbul straddles the Bosporus.
 Exquisite mosques and museums dislpaying the highly developed arts of İslam, teeming marketplaces, quaint shops, and ancient structures are everywhere.

 Inland Turkey is a high plateau fringed by mountains, inhabited by farmers and shepherds.
 Along the northern Black Sea coast, fishing is the major livelihood.
 Here we find the unique Pontic dance forms, trembling with intense energy.
 The southeast is a rolling plateau, part of the Fertile Crescent, cherished for thousands of years for its productivity.
 Along the Mediterranean coast are ancient Greek and Roman ruins, testimony to their civilizations.